 This receiver is no slouch.
 If you don’t want to drop $2500 to $4000 on an SX-1980 or $1000 or more on a Marantz 2325 but still want equal, or perhaps even better performance, then you have to consider the SX-1010.

 Some have said that they will only give up their Pioneer SX-1010 when someone pries it from their cold dead hands.
 So, you can imagine that this receiver is in demand amongst collectors and hi-fi aficionados.
-That being said, it doesn't seem to carry the same coolness factor as an SX-1980 or Marantz 2325 so prices are probably low given it's quality and performance levels.
-In fact you can pick up a fully restored mint unit for around $600 and a really good working unit for around $400 which is a steal really.
+That being said, it doesn’t seem to carry the same coolness factor as an SX-1980 or Marantz 2325 so prices are very reasonable given it’s quality and performance levels.